OST (OST) Metrics

 How is OST performing compared to the broader crypto market?

-Over the past 7 days, OST has gained 0.00%, outperforming the overall crypto market which posted a 0.76% decline.
-This indicates strong performance in OST's price action relative to the broader market momentum.
+Over the past 7 days, OST has gained 0.00%, underperforming the overall crypto market which posted a 0.78% gain.
+This indicates a temporary lag in OST's price action relative to the broader market momentum.

 Cryptocurrencies are highly volatile and involve significant risk.
 You may lose part or all of your investment.